Freshara Agro Exports Achieves Rs. 260+ Cr Total Revenue in FY25, Setting a New Milestone - www.lokmattimes.com

 Freshara Agro Exports Achieves Rs.
 260+ Cr Total Revenue in FY25, Setting a New Milestone

-PNN Chennai (Tamil Nadu) [India], June 16: Freshara Agro Exports Limited specializes in procurement, processing, and exporting preserved gherkins ...
+Chennai (Tamil Nadu) [India], June 16: Freshara Agro Exports Limited specializes in procurement, processing, and exporting preserved gherkins and ...

 Chennai (Tamil Nadu) [India], June 16: Freshara Agro Exports Limited specializes in procurement, processing, and exporting preserved gherkins and pickled vegetables, has released its audited financial results for H2 FY25.